Skip to content

 Overview

-This integration guide explains how a miro EdgeCard can be integrated with any linux system offering a mPCIe slot.
-This guide is valid for the following miro EdgeCards
+This integration guide explains how a miro EdgeCard can be integrated with any Linux system offering an mPCIe slot.
+This guide is valid for the following miro EdgeCards:

 Block Schematics